SimunPauli/transit-reconstruction-engine/README.md

    (`bbox_buffer_m`).
 2. Stops are filtered to those that serve a mode relevant to that station (S-train, metro, rail, or tram).
-3. Among the remaining stops, the closest one whose name meets a minimum name-similarity threshold (`station_name_threshold`, scored via rapidfuzz `WRatio`) against the TU station name is selected.
+3. Among the remaining stops, the one with the best name-similarity score (rapidfuzz `WRatio`, ties broken by distance) against the TU station name — or any of its known aliases (`TU_NAME_ALIASES`, for TU names that predate a later GTFS station rename) — is selected, provided it clears `station_name_threshold`.
 If no stop clears the threshold, that mode is left unmatched for that station rather than guessed by distance alone.

 The result is a lookup table — `tu_gtfs_station_df` — mapping `(otp_mode, tu_station_name)` → `gtfs_station_id`.
 This is used later to constrain
 OTP queries and to verify that candidate itineraries pass through the correct stations.

+#### Known GTFS data quirk: mislabeled replacement-bus mode in early-2018 releases

+Some early-2018 DTU feed releases tag rail-replacement-bus trips with the *original* train's mode instead of `BUS`.
+Confirmed pattern in `routes.txt`: several DSB "Togbus" routes are tagged `route_type=2` (RAIL) in releases dated `20171219`/ `20180215`, then the identical route reappears correctly tagged `route_type=3` (BUS) in a release from `20180712` onward — the mislabeling was fixed partway through 2018.

+Metroselskabet's metro-replacement buses go a step further: rather than using a separate "Togbus"-style route at all, they run substitute trips directly under the real M1/M2 `route_id`, with the real `SUBWAY` mode.
+Concretely, the GTFS stop `Nørreport St. (Nørre Voldgade)` — an ordinary street-level bus stop (route 350S) — also shows up as serving `SUBWAY`, but only because of 187 trips tied to a single `service_id` whose `calendar_dates.txt` entries cover exactly 2018-04-30 through 2018-05-04 (a 5-day window, presumably a planned closure/diversion at Nørreport).
+There's no separate route name to filter on for this case — it's only identifiable by that anomalously short calendar span.

+In practice this mostly doesn't matter: the name-similarity-first tie-break in step 3 above means the real platform stop (e.g. `Nørreport St. (Metro)`) is preferred for matching almost year-round.
+It would only bite for a TU trip whose actual travel date falls inside one of these short mislabeled windows, which per-mode station matching (built once per whole TU period, not per exact date) doesn't currently detect.

 ---